Some links in this post may be affiliate links

 If you do not wish to repot the plant, replenish the soil whenever it becomes compacted to promote a lush growth.

-Pruning Tree Houseleeks is easy.
-Remove dead and diseased leaves to keep the plant neat and also reduce pests and disease infestations.
+Pruning Aeoniums involves removal of dead and diseased leaves to keep the plant neat as well as reduce pests and disease infestations.

-Aeonium Plants or Tree Houseleeks can be propagated at the beginning of the growing season (spring) from stem cuttings.
+Tree Houseleeks are propagated from stem cuttings at the beginning of the growing season (spring) when in the active growth phase.

 Aeonium haworthii